Share site

 • Mediterranean subtropical climate

-Lanzarote is the easternmost island of the Spanish Canary Islands.
-It is located in the Atlantic Ocean about 140 km off the North West coast of Africa.
+Lanzarote is the easternmost island in the Spanish Canary Islands.
+It is located in the Atlantic Ocean about 140 km off the North West coast of Africa - west of the Moroccan coast.
 The island measures 58 km from Punta Fariones in the north to Punta Pechigera in the south.
-From east to west the island is 34 km and the length of the coastline is 213 km.
-The coast is incredibly rocky with only 26 km of gravel and sand beaches.
-The landscape of Lanzarote is dominated by many craters, vast volcanic areas and mountain ranges.
-To the north is the Famara massif, south of Los Reserve and the El Jable desert sand.
-Because of the shortage of water and vegetation, there is no particularly exciting wildlife to be found.
-The entire island was declared a UNESCO Biosphere Reserve for preservation.
-Just one kilometer away from Lanzarote, there is the Chinijo archipelago with the little islands of Alegranza, Graciosa, Montaña Clara, Roque del Este and Roque del Oeste.
-Fuerteventura is 11.5 km south.
+The coastline is 213 km in length and is incredibly rocky with only 26 km of gravel and sand beaches.
+The landscape of Lanzarote is dominated by volcanic areas such as mountains ranges and craters.
+Lanzarote - also called Volcano Island, is located in the trade zone; it has a year-round mild climate and low rainfall.
+The entire island was declared a UNESCO Biosphere Reserve for preservation, which makes Lanzarote interesting again.
+Just one kilometer away from Lanzarote, there is the Chinijo Archipelago which includes the little islands of Alegranza, Graciosa, Montaña Clara, Roque del Este and Roque del Oeste.
+In just under 12 kilometers from Lanzarote is located south already the next Canary Island - Fuerteventura.
+You can use your yacht charmingly varied island hopping operate and so your sailing holiday a maximum beautiful use.

 Javascript is required to view this map.